kandelvijaya/website/content/post/fp-functor.md

 FP is of great interest to Academics, Mathematician, Logicians and pragmatic engineer.
 It however, requires a different attitude and mindset.

 I grew up learning QBasic, ActionScript3, C, Java, PHP.
 I now work on Obj-C/Swift.
-These all use the same prinicple to tackle a problem.
+These all use the same principle to tackle a problem.
 The imperative style.
-For comparision, I picked up Python in 1 day.
+For comparison, I picked up Python in 1 day.
 I had to mull over 1 month to get Scheme into my mind and more recently I spent 2 weeks besides work and finally did `print("hello world")` equivalent in Haskell.
 All the things we know in this Imperative world is useless on the other side, FP world.

 In such, FP is not just function composition but equally a different mindset to building software.
 Similar to the quote;